 I have young kids.
 How long until I can pick them up?

-You are going to need to take it easy for the first few weeks and avoid lifting anything over 10 pounds.
-This may require you to rely on friends and family for help.
-Or postpone your surgery until your children are a little bit older.
+You are going to need to take it easy for the first 2-3 weeks and avoid lifting anything over 10 pounds.
+This may require you to rely on family and friends for help.
+Some patients postpone their surgery until their children are a little bit older.

 If I combine my breast lift with another procedure such as a tummy tuck, does it lower the price?